-A Workshop for Educators on Using Historical Documents in the Classroom
+A Summer Workshop for Educators on Using Historical Documents in the Classroom

 Comments from Past Participants

-- "I thoroughly enjoyed the excitement of discovery.
-Many thanks to all those who supported us in many ways."
+- "I thoroughly enjoyed the excitement of discovery."

 - "I have a renewed sense of enthusiasm for beginning yet another school year."